novuhq/novu/docs/docs/platform/step-filter.md

 }
 ```

-> enviromentId - can be accessed in the webhook subscriber parameter in the request body.
+> environmentId - can be accessed in the webhook subscriber parameter in the request body.

 [](ignored)